junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "There."
 After a few minutes, Cass fetches a wooden box out of the top drawer, taking it back to the library table.

 Inside the box, there is a syringe and a flask.
-The wooden brown cover of the flask has some mysterious illegible markings and patterns on it, suggesting it might be somewhat unusual or magical, while the syringe looks just ordinary enough to blend in any hospital.
+The wooden brown cover of the flask has some mysterious illegible markings and patterns on it, so it might be somewhat unusual or magical, while the syringe looks just ordinary enough to blend in any hospital.

 "That's it?"
 Dean eyes them curiously, somehow expecting something fancier.